MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/02-r-plotting.md

 <p class="caption">plot of chunk GapViolinFill</p>
 </div>

 That's some plot now isn't it!
+So "pink" maybe wasn't the prettiest color.
+R knows lots of color names.
+You can see the full list if you run `colors()` in the console.
+Since there are so many, you can randomly choose 10 if you run `sample(colors(), size = 10)`.

+> ## choosing a color
+>  Use `sample(colors(), size = 10)` a few times until you get an interesting sounding color name and swap that out for "pink" in the violin plot example.
+>
+{: .challenge}

+We could also use a variable to determine the fill.
 Compare this to what you see when you map the fill property to your data rather than setting a specific value.

 ~~~